Hyperfoil/qDup/README.md

     run-scripts:                  # scripts run in parallel during the run stage
       - wildflyScript             # wildflyScript will run on each host
       - wildflyScript             # run a second copy of widflyScript
-        - with:                   # with allows an override for state variables WF_HOME : /dev/wf-x    # WF_HOME will be different for this instance of wildflyScript
+          with:                   # with allows an override for state variables WF_HOME : /dev/wf-x    # WF_HOME will be different for this instance of wildflyScript
     cleanup-scripts:              # scripts run sequentially after the run stage
   ALL:                            # the ALL role automacically includes all hosts from other roles
     setup-scripts: [sync-time]    # run sync-time on all hosts during the setup stage
+    run-scripts:
+      ${{hostMonitoring}}         # a script name defined in a state variable
+                                  # leaving hostMonitoring undefined means a script is not run
 states:
   run:                            # variables visible to the entire run
     WF_HOME: /runtime/wf-11       # sets WF_HOME state variable